Javascript is not enabled.

 Half of 50-plus adults are actively working or seeking work and want to live in communities that foster employment for older adults and those with disabilities.

-• Similarly, adults 45 and older are very interested in keeping up with technology to help them develop their job skills (40%), advance their career (39%), and learn new job skills (30%).
-[Source: AARP Vital Voices 2019–2021, fielded August 2021.]
+• Similarly, adults age 45 and older are very interested in advancing their career (41%), keeping up with technology to help foster their job skills (37%), and learning new job skills (25%).
+[Source: 2022 AARP Vital Voices Survey of Adults Age 45-plus, fielded October 2022]

-Adults 50-plus want to give back to their community through volunteering.
+50-plus adults want to give back to their community through volunteering.